evaluate f at a 1-dimensional point

 Point evaluation

 Firedrake can evaluate Functions at arbitrary physical points.
-This feature can be useful for the evaluation of the result of a simulation.
-Two APIs are offered to this feature: a Firedrake-specific one, and one from UFL.
+This feature can be useful for the evaluation of the result of a simulation, or for creating expressions which contain point evaluations.
+Three APIs are offered to this feature: two Firedrake-specific ones, and one from UFL.

 # evaluate f at a 1-dimensional point